Duke of Albany: History

 The title was next granted in 1660 to Charles I's son, James, by Charles II.
 When James succeeded his elder brother to the throne in 1685, the titles again merged into the crown.
 The cities of New York and Albany, New York were thus both named after James, as he was the Duke of York and of Albany.
-The pretender, Charles Edward Stuart, gave the title Duchess of Albany to his illegitimate daughter Charlotte; she died in 1789.
+The Jacobite pretender Charles Edward Stuart gave the title Duchess of Albany to his illegitimate daughter Charlotte; she died in 1789.

 The title "Duke of York and Albany" was granted three times by the Hanoverian kings.

 HRH Prince Charles Edward, the last person to hold the title, was deprived thereof in 1919.

 The title of "Albany" alone was granted for the fifth time, this time in the Peerage of the United Kingdom, in 1881 to Prince Leopold, the fourth son of Queen Victoria.
 Prince Leopold's son, Prince Charles Edward (who had succeeded as reigning Duke of Saxe-Coburg and Gotha in 1900), was deprived of the peerage in 1919 for bearing arms against the United Kingdom in World War I. His grandson, Ernst Leopold (1935–1996), only son of Charles Edward's eldest son Johann Leopold, Hereditary Prince of Saxe-Coburg and Gotha (1906–1972), sometimes used the title "Duke of Albany", although the Titles Deprivation Act 1917 stipulates that any successor of a suspended peer shall be restored to the peerage only by direction of the sovereign, the successor's petition for restoration having been submitted for and obtained a satisfactory review of the appropriate Privy Council committee.